farooqspecials/hello-aks-app/README.md

 **Farooq**

-This repository is part of my DevOps learning journey and will continue to evolve as I learn new technologies.
+This repository documents my DevOps learning journey.
+The project will continue to evolve as I learn Docker, Terraform, Azure, Kubernetes, and CI/CD by building and deploying a real application step by step.